mark-helotie/credit-risk-classification/report-Helotie.md

 4. Resample the data using RandomOverSampler to adjust the imbalance
 5. Create/fit a logistic regression model, this time using the resampled data
-6. Evaluate the performance of this resampled model and see how it compares to the original predictions (The first method used in this analysis was LogisticRegression and for the resampled version, RandomOverSampling method was used.)
+6. Evaluate the performance of this resampled model and see how it compares to the original predictions

+(The first method used in this analysis was LogisticRegression, and for the resampled data RandomOverSampling method was used.)

 ## Results

 ## Machine Learning Model 1: Logistic Regression on original data
 - The overall accuracy is good at 0.99
-- The healthy loans have a perfect precision, recall and F1-score of 1.00.
+- The healthy loans have a perfect precision, recall and F1-score of 1.00
-- The scores on the high-risk loans are lacking at 0.87, 0.89 and 0.88 respectively.
+- The scores on the high-risk loans are lacking at 0.87, 0.89 and 0.88 respectively

 ## Machine Learning Model 2: Logistic Regression on resampled data
-- The overall accuracy continues to be good at 0.99,
+- The overall accuracy continues to be good at 0.99
-- The healthy loans (0) have a precision, recall and F1-score of 0.99,
+- The healthy loans (0) have a precision, recall and F1-score of 0.99
-- The scores on the high-risk loans have significantly improved to 0.99 each.
+- The scores on the high-risk loans have significantly improved to 0.99 each

 ## Summary